-So, what party makes sure the value of the real estate is in line with the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Maider Appraisals will ensure, you as an interested party, are informed.

-Our first task at Maider Appraisals is to inspect the property to ascertain its true status.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a reasonable person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.
+Our first duty at Maider Appraisals is to inspect the property to ascertain its true status.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are present and are in the condition a reasonable person would expect them to be.
+To ensure the stated square footage has not been misrepresented and convey the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.

-Following the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-This is where we use information on local construction costs, labor rates and other factors to derive how much it would cost to build a property similar to the one being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
-It's also the least used method.
+This is where the appraiser uses information on local construction costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
+This value commonly sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

-Appraisers get to know the subdivisions in which they appraise.
-They innately understand the value of particular features to the residents of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home at hand.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers get to know the subdivisions in which they work.
+They thoroughly understand the value of certain features to the people of that area.
+Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the property at hand.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true worth of features of homes in Tampa and Hillsborough, Maider Appraisals can't be beat.
-This approach to value is typically awarded the most consideration when an appraisal is for a home purchase.
+An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Maider Appraisals, we are experts when it comes to knowing the worth of real estate features in Tampa and Hillsborough County neighborhoods.
+This approach to value is typically awarded the most importance when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use an additional way of valuing real estate.
-In this case, the amount of revenue the property generates is taken into consideration along with income produced by neighboring properties to derive the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
+In this scenario, the amount of income the property produces is taken into consideration along with other rents in the area for comparable properties to determine the current value.